 To have Shazam automatically start listening when you open the app on iPhone or iPad, swipe up to My Music from the main Shazam screen, tap the Settings button , then turn on “Shazam on app start.”

 You can find songs identified with Auto Shazam in My Music, grouped together by date.

 - On iPhone, iPad, Apple Watch, HomePod, or Mac, say “Hey Siri,” then ask what the song is.

 - On iPhone or iPad, add the Shazam widget to identify music in the Today View.

-- Use Shazam on your Apple Watch to Shazam tracks.
+- Use Shazam on your Apple Watch.

 - To identify music from the menu bar of your Mac, get Shazam for Mac from the Mac App Store.

 - Use the Shazam It action to add music recognition to your Shortcuts.

 To find previous Shazams on iPhone or iPad, swipe up on the main Shazam screen to access My Music.
 To delete a Shazam, tap the More button next to that Shazam, then tap “Remove from My Music.”

 On Mac, recent Shazams appear below the Shazam button.